sofia-sip/su_wait.h File Reference

 Typedefs

-typedef pollfd su_wait_t
+typedef struct pollfd su_wait_t

 Wait object.

-typedef su_root_t su_root_t
+typedef struct su_root_t su_root_t

 Root object type.